Chocolate Pound Cake

 FAQ

-- Can I bake this in loaf pans instead of a bundt?
+- Can I bake this cake in a different pan size?

-- How should I store or freeze it?
+- How should I store leftover chocolate pound cake?

 Serving Suggestions